aleffert/dials/README.md

 Once you have the files downloaded, you will need to do the following:

 1. Find ``Dials.xcodeproj`` and drag it into your project's workspace.
 2. Add ``Dials.framework`` as a library dependency for your iOS app in the "build phases" section of the target settings.  *Note*: Due to a bug in XCode, it may add this file with a weird path.
 In the Xcode "File" pane under "Identity and Type", you should see that the location is "Relative to Build Products" and the relative path is just be "Dials.framework".
+If you don't, you should choose "Relative to Build Products", click the little folder icon next to the path, and choose the actual correct build products folder (typically deep inside ``~/Library/Developer/Xcode/DerivedData/``)
 3. Import ``Dials`` and add the following code to ``applicationDidFinishLaunching`` in your app delegate:

 Objective-C:
 ```
+#import <Dials/Dials.h>

+- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

+    ... your code here ...

 #if DEBUG
     [[DLSDials shared] start];
 #endif

+    ... your code here ...

+}
 ```

 Swift:
 ```

+import Dials

+func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject : AnyObject]?) -> Bool {

+    ... your code here ...

 #if DEBUG
     DLSDials.shared().start()
 #endif

+    ... your code here ...

+}
 ```